 Who Is the Voice Actor Of Sid From Toy Story?

-Sid Phillips is voiced by actor Erik von Detten in the Toy Story franchise.
+Actor Erik von Detten voices Sid Phillips in the Toy Story franchise.

 He was 14 years old when he voiced Sid and began his acting career in the early 1990s.
 Erik Von Detten has appeared in television shows and films, including the Disney Channel Original Movie “Brink!” and the sitcom “Complete Savages.”